Audio Phaser Using Multiband Parametric Equalizer

 Launch the Audio Test Bench.

-The Audio Test Bench enables you to tune the audio phaser using sliders and drop-down menus.
-Changing slider or drop-down values updates the magnitude response plot of the phaser in real time.
+The Audio Test Bench enables you to tune the audio phaser using dials and drop-down menus.
+Changing dial or drop-down values updates the magnitude response plot of the phaser in real time.

 Rate - Controls the rate at which the center frequency of the notch filters sweep up and down the audio spectrum.